OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 If the provider has given the team a list of the impacted functions, protective code must wrap the calls to these functions to ensure that the input and the output data is safe.

 Moreover, security devices, such as the Web Application Firewall (WAF), can handle such issues by protecting the internal applications through parameter validation and by generating detection rules for those specific libraries.
-Yet, in this CS, the focus is set on the application level in order to patch the vulnerability as close as possible to the source.
+Yet, in this cheat sheet, the focus is set on the application level in order to patch the vulnerability as close as possible to the source.

 *Example using java code in which the impacted function suffers from a [Remote Code Execution](https://www.netsparker.com/blog/web-security/remote-code-evaluation-execution/) issue:*